 It aims to demonstrate that the content of the test represents the area of interest.

-Continuity Hypothesis: based on John Bowlby’s (1969 concept of the Internal Working Model, the idea that the quality of the infant’s first relationship (usually with mother) will provide a template (healthy or unhealthy) for all future relationships.
+Continuity Hypothesis: based on John Bowlby’s (1969) concept of the internal working model, the idea that the quality of the infant’s first relationship (usually with mother) will provide a template (healthy or unhealthy) which will continue for all future relationships.

 Controlled Observation: an observation carried out in carefully-controlled conditions, usually in a laboratory setting.